Berrysoft/rlibc/README.md

 # Compiling

-To build, you'll need Make, and a copy of the Rust source.
+To build, you'll need make, clang, lld and cargo.
-* First copy the source of libcore into `./libcore`.
 * Optionally, create a `config.mk` file to specify custom tools and targets.
 * Run `make`